-For the past two years, Put-in-Bay Doctor Michael F. Stretanski, AKA “Dr. Mike” has been traveling to his house on to Put-in-Bay/South Bass island usually Friday to Sunday and making house calls.
+For the past two years, Put-in-Bay Doctor Michael F. Stretanski, AKA “Dr. Mike,” has been traveling to his house on to Put-in-Bay/South Bass island, usually Friday to Sunday and making house calls.
 The Put-in-Bay Doctor serves islanders and tourists alike, providing IV ﬂuids and vitamins, pain management, urgent and non-emergent care, and primary and internal medicine care by appointment.
-“It started out with one at a time, ‘Hey Doc, you got a band-aid?’ or ‘Hey Doc, can you help me with this problem?
+“It started with one at a time, ‘Hey Doc, you got a band-aid?’ or ‘Hey Doc, can you help me with this problem?

 During the weekday, Dr. Stretanski runs his practice in Mansﬁeld, Ohio, but patients who are on any of the Put-in-Bay islands can complete a telemedicine form and history that can be found on isproc.com.
-Telemedicine allows for a physician to examine and diagnose patients using any communication, including oral, written or electronic, and then follow-up face to face with him the following weekend or any doctor of their choice.
-This enables him to provide general care for Put-in-Bay islanders year round.
+Telemedicine allows for a physician to examine and diagnose patients using any communication, including oral, written, or electronic, and then follow-up face to face with them the following weekend or with any doctor of their choice.
+This enables him to provide general care for Put-in-Bay islanders year-round.

-Prior to the accident, Dr. Stretanski had paralyzed most of his left arm working as a bouncer to pay for medical school.
+Before the accident, Dr. Stretanski had paralyzed most of his left arm, working as a bouncer to pay for medical school.
 The recovery of his injuries helped him discover an interest in neurorehabilitation, neuro recovery, and peripheral neurology.
 “The membranes and nerve membranes and how they functioned really are fascinating.
 I didn’t even know physical medicine rehab existed.
-I ended up going down that road, and I got accepted to Penn,” said Dr. Stretanski.
-Dr. Stretanski started studied physical medicine and rehabilitation from the University of Pennsylvania and the Ohio State University, where he completed his residency.
+I ended up going down that road and got accepted to Penn,” said Dr. Stretanski.
+Dr. Stretanski studied physical medicine and rehabilitation at the University of Pennsylvania and the Ohio State University, where he completed his residency.